British Olympians call on government to prioritise environment

 Amongst other athletes to sign the letter were former world champion distance runner Paula Radcliffe, double Olympic triathlon champion Alistair Brownlee, Beijing 400m winner Christine Ohuruogu and Britain’s fastest ever female sprinter Dina Asher-Smith.

-Champions for Earth was founded by London 2012 Olympic canoe slalom champion Etienne Stott.
+Champions for Earth was co-founded by London 2012 Olympic canoe slalom champion Etienne Stott and former British rower Dave Hampton.

 Reporting by Martyn Herman; Editing by Christian Radnedge